cloudmesh-community/book/chapters/cloud/datacenter.md

 OpenStack, Eucalyptus, and Nimbus.
 Nimbus and Eucalyptus are systems that are no longer used in the community.
-Only OpenStack is the only viable solution in addition to the cloud offerings by Comet that do not uses OpenStack.
-See @fig:datacenter-fg-metric
+Only OpenStack is the only viable solution in addition to the cloud offerings by Comet that do not uses OpenStack (see @fig:datacenter-fg-metric).

 Futuregrid, could monitor all of them and published its result in its Metrics portal.
 Monitoring the VMs is an important activity as they